 Lessons learned that inform future project activities.

 A summary of work to be performed during the next six-month period.
+Please be sure to share any field days or trainings that are open to the public so NRCS staff can also attend.

 B. Project Results